In the purchase process of a DCF Income Payment, you will encounter the following documents:

 Purchase Offer Form:

-Advisors can fax, scan, or email the Purchase Offer to DCF Exchange, LLC, thus reserving the cash flow for you.
-The reservation form provides us with all the necessary information needed to complete the transaction.
-The exact titling you provide us with, such as Joint Tenants, your IRA, a Trust, or in an LLC, directs us to provide you and our professional payment servicing company with all the necessary conveyance variables.
+Advisors can fax, scan, or email the Purchase Offer to DCF Exchange, LLC, thus reserving the cash flow.
+The reservation form simply provides us with the necessary information needed to complete the transaction, like name/ address details, banking information for ACH deposits, and proper account titling and separate ownership details if applicable.
 A blank Purchase Offer is HERE.

-Depending on the status of the case you reserve, if may be 1 to 60 days before the next move – In Stock cases can close right away, while Coming Soon case timelines vary.
+Depending on the status of the case you reserve, if may be 1 to 60 days before the next move – In Stock cases can close right away, while In Pipeline case timelines vary.
 No documentation or deposit is required during this time period.

-Once DCF Exchange, LLC receives all the transfer documentation and the case is court approved, a thorough legal review is undertaken and a complete closing book documenting the contractual transfer of the asset is prepared.
+Once we receive all the transfer documentation and the case is court approved, a thorough legal review is undertaken and a complete closing book documenting the contractual transfer of the asset is prepared.

-With every case, DCF Exchange, LLC commits capital to buy each case prior to marketing and has a deeply vested interest in making sure the payment stream is transferred fully and completely.
+With every case, DCF Exchange commits capital to buy the case and has a deeply vested interest in making sure the payment stream is transferred fully and completely.

 Only after the transfer is done, and done right, is it made available to the Purchaser to fund and close.
 The review process involves the following steps: